-Yield: makes 1-9"x13" pan
+Yield: one 9"x13" pan

 - 2 Tablespoon canola oil, or vegetable oil

 - 1/4 cup granulated sugar

-1/3 cup light brown sugar, packed
+- 1/3 cup light brown sugar, packed

-1 large egg, room temperature
+- 1 large egg, room temp

 - 1 cup all-purpose flour

 - 1/2 cup cake flour

-1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-1/2 tsp baking powder
+- 1/2 teaspoon baking powder

-1 cup milk chocolate chips
+- 1 cup milk chocolate chips

-- 1 cup sliced almonds, with skin
+- 1 cup sliced almonds

-Preheat oven to 350 degrees F.
+Preheat oven to 350°F.